As a sale of the National Enquirer collapses, some wonder if the tabloid is too hot to handle

 The collapse of the deal AMI announced last year to sell the Enquirer and two of its lesser-known tabloid cousins — the National Examiner and the Globe — to James Cohen, CEO of Hudson News, for an eye-popping $100 million raised questions for some industry observers as to whether the Enquirer had become too hot to handle.

 Last year, Chatham pushed Pecker — then the CEO and chairman of AMI — to sell the Enquirer.
-Though the tabloid continues to be a lucrative property, it was coming off an unusually high profile slate of scandals.
+Though the tabloid continues to be a lucrative property, it was coming off an unusually high-profile slate of scandals.

-In the first scandal, Pecker and his top deputy, Dylan Howard, escaped indictment for campaign finance violations in 2018 by entering into non-prosecution agreements with federal investigators for their role in buying and then burying the story of a former Playboy model who alleged having an affair with then-candidate Trump.
+In the first scandal, Pecker and his top deputy, Dylan Howard, avoided indictment for campaign finance violations in 2018 by entering into non-prosecution agreements with federal investigators for their role in buying and then burying the story of a former Playboy model who alleged having an affair with then-candidate Trump.
 The two men admitted that they did so to tilt the election in favor of Trump, a longtime business friend of Pecker’s.

-Not long after that agreement was made public, AMI published a controversial scoop in January 2019 about the extramarital affair of Jeff Bezos, the CEO of Amazon and the owner of The Washington Post.
+Not long after that agreement was made public, AMI published a controversial scoop in January 2019 about the extramarital affair of Jeff Bezos, the CEO of Amazon and owner of The Washington Post.
 Bezos then accused Pecker and Howard of attempting to blackmail him by threatening to publish intimate photos of his that they claimed to have obtained.
 The Bezos allegations threw their deal with prosecutors into jeopardy, and federal investigators explored whether they had broken the law, which could have nullified the deal.

 As prosecutors continued to question witnesses, Cohen began to doubt the wisdom of purchasing the Enquirer, according to two people familiar with his thinking.